binaryage/blog/_posts/2011-12-31-the-third-year-of-binaryage.md

 Thanks for your support and I wish you all the best in the new year.

-<div style="font-size: 8pt; color: #666">I'd like to also thank my family, friends and all contributors who supported me.</div>
+<div class="footnote">I'd like to also thank my family, friends and all contributors who supported me.</div>